viliakov/terraform-aws-ssh-bastion-service/README.md

 # Ability to assume a role in another account

 The ability to assume a role to source IAM users from another account has been integrated with conditional logic.
-If you supply the ARN for a role for the bastion service to assume (typically in another account) ${var.assume_role_arn} then this plan will create an instance profile, role and policy along with each bastion to make use of it.
+If you supply the ARN for a role for the bastion service to assume (typically in another account) ${var.bastion_assume_role_arn} then this plan will create an instance profile, role and policy along with each bastion to make use of it.
 A matching sample policy and trust relationship is given as an output from the plan to assist with application in the other account.
 If you do not supply this arn then this plan presumes IAM lookups in the same account and creates an appropriate instance profile, role and policies for each bastion in the same AWS account.
 'Each bastion' here refers to a combination of environment, AWS account, AWS region and VPCID determined by deployment.
 This is a high availabilty service, but if you are making more than one independent deployment using this same module within such a combination then you can specify "service_name" to avoid resource collision.

 If you are seeking a solution for ECS hosts then you are recommended to  the [Widdix project](https://github.com/widdix/aws-ec2-ssh).
 This offers IAM authentication for local users with a range of features suitable for a long-lived stateful host built as an AMI or with configuration management tools.